baldurbjarnason/this-is-not-a-book/Transmedia/Unchapters.md

 our world (the book is acutely aware of its existence as a medium for story to take place in, down to the textual rendering of the shark’s appearances) and an extra-textual reification of the events of the text.
-They exist - and it does not matter whether we have read all or none of them - as a set of negatives from which the positive prints of the book are fashioned.
+They exist—and it does not matter whether we have read all or none of them—as a set of negatives from which the positive prints of the book are fashioned.
 The simplicity of the idea slips past the primary / secondary problem outlined above and fuels the engine of discovery they demand.